 Leveraging the right technology to develop and deliver reports is key to breaking the vicious reporting cycle, but it is even more important to understand and meet the expectations of report consumers.
 There are two key groups of report consumers finance executives and functional managers.

 The most efficient form of reporting for finance executives is a dashboard done right.
-An effective dashboard in our case offers a single-window view of key accounts receivable processes and visuals that allow executives to monitor the overall effectiveness and cost of A/R operations and spot A/R trends showing how the metrics/ processes have improved or degraded over the course of time.
+An effective order-to-cash dashboard in our case offers a single-window view of key accounts receivable processes and visuals that allow executives to monitor the overall effectiveness and cost of A/R operations and spot A/R trends showing how the metrics/ processes have improved or degraded over the course of time.
 An example of such a dashboard includes graphs of the monthly trend of Days Sales Outstanding (DSO), the yearly trend cost of A/R operations, the monthly trend of bad-debt write-off, and the monthly trend of cash projections.
 The amount of information an executive can and wants to consume in one view depends on the executive, but I would propose that a four-panel view as I described, and that is illustrated in Figure 2., below offers a good baseline.

 A few other key metrics that finance executives may want to add to the aforementioned dashboard view (or replace a panel or panels with) are a monthly trend of Days Deduction Outstanding (DDO) and Open Deductions by Aging Buckets.
 Days Deduction Outstanding illustrates how well or how poorly a company is managing its deductions while Open Deductions by Aging Buckets effectively summarizes how fast or slowly the deductions team has been able to close the open deductions based on different aging buckets.